Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Abstract

 \section{Abstract}

-Many Graph Neural Networks (GNNs) are proposed for Knowledge Graph Embedding (KGE).
-However, lots of these methods neglect the importance of the information of relations and combine it with the information of entities inefficiently, leading to low expressiveness.
-To address this issue, we introduce a general knowledge graph encoder incorporating tensor decomposition in the aggregation function of Relational Graph Convolutional Network (R-GCN).
-In our model, neighbor entities are transformed using projection matrices of a low-rank tensor which are defined by relation types to benefit from multi-task learning and produce expressive relation-aware representations.
-Besides, we propose a low-rank estimation of the core tensor using CP decomposition to compress and regularize our model.
-We use a training method inspired by contrastive learning, which relieves the training limitation of the 1-N method on huge graphs.
-We achieve favorably competitive results on FB15k-237 and WN18RR with embeddings in comparably lower dimensions.
+Numerous Graph Neural Networks (GNNs) have been developed to tackle the challenge of Knowledge Graph Embedding (KGE).
+However, many of these approaches overlook the crucial role of relation information and inadequately integrate it with entity information, resulting in diminished expressive power.
+In this paper, we propose a novel knowledge graph encoder that incorporates tensor decomposition within the aggregation function of Relational Graph Convolutional Network (R-GCN).
+Our model enhances the representation of neighboring entities by employing projection matrices of a low-rank tensor defined by relation types.
+This approach facilitates multi-task learning, thereby generating relation-aware representations.
+Furthermore, we introduce a low-rank estimation technique for the core tensor through CP decomposition, which effectively compresses and regularizes our model.
+We adopt a training strategy inspired by contrastive learning, which relieves the training limitation of the 1-N method inherent in handling vast graphs.
+We outperformed all our competitors on two common benchmark datasets, FB15k-237 and WN18RR, while using low-dimensional embeddings for entities and relations.
+Codes are available here: \url{https://github.com/pbaghershahi/TGCN.git}.